stroiman/create-react-app/README.md

 echo "src/**/*.test.js" > test/mocha.opts
 ```

+## Stability

+So far, I have been able to create a mocha flavoured react app from the
+template.

+I have also taken an existing app in a very early state, and replaced CRA with
+CRA-mocha (using the guidelines).

+So there may very well be some issues I have not discovered yet.

+## Up-to-dateness?

+I hope I can set up an automated daily build that will check for new published CRA
+versions and automatically merge the changes to this package.

+Until then, keeping this up-to-date with CRA is a manual process.

+## Flow support?

+I intend to use this with a project that uses flow, so this must work with flow.

+## Typescript support?

+Typescript support is not a goal, but if it can be accomplished with a minimal
+effort, then that should come.

 ## Jest is still included

 It is a design decision to change as little as possible from the original CRA in